Sufi philosophy: Metaphysics

 Major ideas in Sufi metaphysics have surrounded the concept of wahdat or "unity with God".
 Two main Sufi philosophies prevail on this controversial topic.
-Wahdat-ul-Wujood (unity of being) essentially states that the only truth within the universe is God, and that all things exist within God only.
-Wahdat-ul-shuhud (apparentism, or unity of witness), on the other hand, holds that any experience of unity between God and the created world is only in the mind of the believer and that God and his creation are entirely separate.
+Wahdat al-wujūd (unity of being) essentially states that the only truth within the universe is God, and that all things exist within God only.
+Wahdat-al-shuhūd (apparentism, or unity of witness), on the other hand, holds that any experience of unity between God and the created world is only in the mind of the believer and that God and his creation are entirely separate.
 It is the state where there is no difference between God and human being who is trying to achieve a particular state i.e. 'No One Except God'.
 The concept of Sufi Metaphysics was first deeply discussed in written form by Ibn Arabi in one of his most prolific works titled Fusus-al-hikam where he applies deep analysis on the issue of Oneness through the metaphor of mirror.
 In this metaphor, Ibn Arabi compares an object being reflected in countless mirrors to the relationship between God and his creatures.
 God's essence is seen in the existent human being, as God is the object and human beings the mirrors.
 Meaning two things, that since humans are mere reflections of God there can be no distinction or separation between the two and without God the creatures would be non- existent.
 When an individual understands that there is no separation between human and God they begin on the path of ultimate oneness.
 There is a Sufi saying that goes:

 "Whoever recognized his self, undoubtedly recognized his Rabb (Allah)".